sap-tutorials/Tutorials/tutorials/cp-aibus-dar-service-instance/cp-aibus-dar-service-instance.md

 primary_tag: topic>machine-learning
 ---

+## Prerequisites
+- You have created a trial account on SAP Cloud Platform: [Get a Free Trial Account on SAP Cloud Platform](hcp-create-trial-account)
+- You have a subaccount and dev space with **Europe (Frankfurt)** as region: [Manage Entitlements on SAP Cloud Platform Trial](cp-trial-entitlements).
+See also [Create a Subaccount](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/261ba9ca868f469baf64c22257324a75.html).

 ## Details
 ### You will learn
   - How to check your Data Attribute Recommendation entitlements
   - How to create a service instance of Data Attribute Recommendation
   - How to create service keys for your service instance
 ---

 [ACCORDION-BEGIN [Step 1: ](Enter your trial account)]